arduino/docs-content/content/hardware/03.nano/boards/nano-ble-sense-rev2/datasheet/datasheet.md

 ### LPS22HB (U9) Barometer and Temperature Sensor

 The LPS22HB pressure sensor IC (U9) includes both a piezoresistive absolute pressure sensor together with a temperature sensor integrated into a small chip.
 The pressure sensor (U9) interfaces with the main microcontroller (U1) via an I2C interface.
 The sensing element is composed of a micromachined suspended membrane for measuring absolute pressure, and includes a Wheatstone bridge internally for measuring the the piezoresistive elements.
-The temperature pertubations are compensated via an included temperature sensor on-chip.
+The temperature perturbations are compensated via an included temperature sensor on-chip.
 The absolute pressure can range from 260 to 1260 hPa.
 Pressure data can be polled via I2C at up to 24-bits, while temperature data can be polled at up to 16-bits.
 The Arduino_LPS22HB library provides a ready to use implementation of the I2C protocol with this chip.

 ### HS3003 (U8) Relative Humidity and Temperature Sensor